blankoworld/makefly/doc/DEV.README.md

 ### Posts

-In makefly, a post is split in 2 files:
+In Makefly, a post is split in 2 files:

   * a metadata file
   * a source file